Letters from Lodi

 Oak barrel protocols at Lodi's first artisanal winery

 Proof, as it's always said, has been in the pudding.
 Like her husband's original Zinfandels, Pyle Lucas' Chardonnays have been known to age for well over 10 or 15 years in the bottle.
-It's not simply that they last that long, but the fact that they are measurably improved by this long term maturation: a 20-year-old Lodi wine by Lucas tastes much better than a 5- or 10-year-old Lucas wine (please see our posts, Why a 10-15-year-old Lucas Chardonnay is just beginning to spread its gold tinted wings, and Do Zinfandels age?).
-By utilizing oak barrels to achieve both a freshness and longevity in their wines, in fact, they have simply been following time honored ways of achieving optimal quality — methods that were well established in European wine regions since the 1600s, and which helped launch California's own modern day quality revolution, starting in the 1950s.
+It's not simply that they last that long, but the fact that they are measurably improved by this long-term maturation: a 20-year-old Lodi wine by Lucas tastes much better than a 5- or 10-year-old Lucas wine (please see our posts, Why a 10-15-year-old Lucas Chardonnay is just beginning to spread its gold-tinted wings, and Do Zinfandels age?).
+By utilizing oak barrels to achieve both freshness and longevity in their wines, in fact, they have simply been following time-honored ways of achieving optimal quality — methods that were well established in European wine regions since the 1600s, and which helped launch California's own modern-day quality revolution, starting in the 1950s.

-Here is an accounting of the historical precedents upon which Lodi's The Lucas Winery forged their own style...
+Here is an accounting of the historical precedents upon which Lodi's The Lucas Winery forged its own style...

 Oak barrels used for fortified wines and spirits

-Around the same time, Rums produced in the Caribbean were spending long periods of time while being shipped across the Atlantic in casks, aging at least 3 or 4 months before being consumed; and vice-versa, whiskeys produced in Scotland and Ireland were spending just as long a time in wood while being shipped to the Americas.
+Around the same time, rums produced in the Caribbean underwent long periods of maturation while being shipped across the Atlantic in casks, aging at least 3 or 4 months before being consumed; and vice-versa, whiskeys produced in Scotland and Ireland were spending just as long a time in wood while being shipped to the Americas.

-Hence, by the 1700s, the benefits of long term aging in oak barrels were widely known.
-The aging of fortified wines like Sherry and Port, and spirits such as Cognac, Armagnac and Rum, began to evolve into a fine and precisely defined art.
-The Scots began aging their Scotch whiskey in used Sherry casks in the 1800s, and since the 1940s the finest Scotch have been aged in American oak casks (borrowing the Spanish tradition of aging Sherry in 500-liter casks made from American oak, which began in the 1500s).
+Hence, by the 1700s, the benefits of long-term aging in oak barrels were widely known.
+The aging of fortified wines like Sherry and Port, and spirits such as Cognac, Armagnac, and Rum, began to evolve into a fine and precisely defined art.
+The Scots began aging their Scotch whiskey in used Sherry casks in the 1800s, and since the 1940s the finest Scotch has been aged in American oak casks (borrowing the Spanish tradition of aging Sherry in 500-liter casks made from American oak, which began in the 1500s).

 1876 illustration of 500-liter Sherry casks being moved for shipment.
 Sherry Wines.